Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/multi-region-hub-and-spoke-vnet-with-azure-firewall.md

 ---
-title: Terraform Azure Verified Modules for Platform Landing Zone (ALZ) - Scenario - Multi-region hub and spoke vnet with Azure Firewall
+title: Scenario - Multi-region hub and spoke vnet with Azure Firewall
 ---

 A full platform landing zone deployment with hub and spoke virtual network connectivity using Azure Firewall.